ZhiweiWei-NAMI/AeroAgentSim/src/airfogsim/docs/en/resource_manager_guide.md

 # AirFogSim Resource Management Guide

-This document explains the resource management system in AirFogSim, focusing on the `Resource` base class, the generic `ResourceManager` base class, and specific implementations like `LandingResource` and `LandingManager`.
+This document explains the resource management system in AirFogSim, focusing on the `Resource` base class, the generic `ResourceManager<R>` base class, and specific implementations like `LandingResource` and `LandingManager`.

 ## 1. Core Concepts

-*   **Resource:** Represents any entity within the simulation that can be utilized or consumed by agents or components.
-Examples include physical locations (landing spots), communication channels (frequency bands), computational power, etc. Each resource typically has an ID, attributes, and a status (e.g., available, allocated).
+*   **Resource:** Represents any limited shared asset within the simulation that can be utilized or consumed by agents or components.
+Examples include physical resources like airspace, landing spots, and spectrum.
+Each resource maintains a unique ID, a dictionary of specific attributes, an operational status, and tracks its current allocations.

 *   **ResourceManager:** A dedicated manager responsible for a specific *type* of resource.
-Its duties include:
-    *   Registering and unregistering individual resource instances.
-    *   Finding resources based on specific requirements.
-    *   Allocating available resources to requesting agents/components.
-    *   Releasing resources when they are no longer needed.
-    *   Tracking the allocation status of each resource.
+The core of the framework is the generic `ResourceManager<R>` base class, designed to manage a collection of resources of a specific type R. Its primary responsibilities include:
+    *   Resource lifecycle management (registration, unregistration, updates)
+    *   Allocation management (finding, allocating, releasing resources)
+    *   State tracking (monitoring resource status and allocations)
+    *   Contention handling (queuing, priority-based allocation, preemption)

 ## 2. Base Classes

 ### 2.1 `Resource` (`airfogsim.core.resource.Resource`)

-*   **Purpose:** The fundamental base class for all resource types.
+*   **Purpose:** The fundamental base class for all resource types, serving as the basic representation for any individual resource instance.
 *   **Key Attributes:**
     *   `id` (str): A unique identifier for the resource instance.
     *   `attributes` (Dict): A dictionary holding various properties of the resource (e.g., capacity, speed, power).
 Accessed via `get_attribute(key, default)`.
-    *   `status` (str): The current operational status (e.g., "available", "allocated", "maintenance").
+    *   `status` (ResourceStatus): The current operational status (e.g., `ResourceStatus.AVAILABLE`, `ResourceStatus.FULLY_ALLOCATED`, `ResourceStatus.MAINTENANCE`).
     *   `current_allocations` (Set[str]): A set containing the IDs of the current active allocations using this resource.
 (Note: Specific resource implementations might track allocations differently, e.g., `LandingResource` uses `occupied_slots` and `current_allocations` stores agent IDs).

 ### 2.2 `ResourceManager<R>` (`airfogsim.core.resource.ResourceManager`)